nanoframework/Samples/samples/Bluetooth/Central2/README.md

 Sample to collect temperature values from a collection of Environmental Sensor devices.

-This sample will watch for Environmental sensors advertisments and connect to sensor reading temperture values.
+This sample will watch for Environmental sensors advertisements and connect to sensor reading temperture values.

-Shows how to watch for advertisments and connect to devices.
+Shows how to watch for advertisements and connect to devices.

 Designed to work with the Bluetooth Sample 3.